THE ROBERT L WHITE AWARD FOR EXCELLENCE IN COMMUNITY PHILANTHROPY

 • The committee shall include at least one non-voting staff member and one Trustee of CFNCW and could also include previous awardees, and members of the professional advisor community.

-We're sorry - the deadline for nominations was March 1st.
+Nominations for 2025 are closed and will reopen in January 2026.
 If you have questions, please contact Denise Sorom at denise@cfncw.org.

 YOUR GIFT AT WORK